iceddev/frozen/README.md

 ### Generating the docs

-`grunt doc` will lint and generate docs
+`grunt docs` will lint and generate docs

 ### Running the tests